jollygerry/jollygerry/README.md

 - 👋 Hi, I’m @jollygerry
-- I work as a pharmacist for Walgreens
+- I am a former pharmacist and a current Scientific Informatics Analyst with Accenture
-- I’m interested in pharmacy, healthcare, data analytics, and web development
+- I’m interested in pharmacy, healthcare, data analytics, web development, and laboratory informatics
-- I have experience in web development working with HTML, CSS, and JavaScript, and I have transitioned to data analytics
+- I have experience in web development working with HTML, CSS, and JavaScript, and I have transitioned to data analytics with Python and other languages
-- I recently learned about R and SQL as part of the Google Data Analytics Career Certificate and I have experience programming with Python
 - If you would like to collaborate or discuss issues in healthcare that can be solved with the power of programming, send me a message on LinkedIn! www.linkedin.com/in/calvin-g-werth-771a75120

 <!---